apache/druid/docs/development/extensions-core/kinesis-ingestion.md

 ### Deployment notes

-Each Kinesis Indexing Task puts events consumed from Kinesis shards assigned to it in a single segment for each segment granular interval until `maxRowsPerSegment`, `maxTotalRows`, or `intermediateHandoffPeriod` limit is reached.
+Each Kinesis indexing task puts events consumed from Kinesis shards assigned to it in a single segment for each segment granular interval until `maxRowsPerSegment`, `maxTotalRows`, or `intermediateHandoffPeriod` limit is reached.
 At this point, a new shard for this segment granularity is created for further events.
-Kinesis Indexing Task also does incremental hand-offs which means that the segments created by a task are not held up until the task duration is over.
+Kinesis indexing task also does incremental hand-offs which means that the segments created by a task are not held up until the task duration is over.
 As soon as `maxRowsPerSegment`, `maxTotalRows`, or `intermediateHandoffPeriod` limit is reached, all the segments held by the task at that point in time are handed-off and a new set of segments is created for further events.
 This means that the task can run for longer durations of time without accumulating old segments locally on Middle Manager processes, and it is encouraged to do so.

-Kinesis Indexing Service may still produce some small segments.
-Let's say the task duration is 4 hours, segment granularity is set to an HOUR and Supervisor was started at 9:10.
+Kinesis indexing service may still produce some small segments.
+Let's say the task duration is 4 hours, segment granularity is set to an hour and the supervisor was started at 9:10.
 Then after 4 hours at 13:10, the new set of tasks is started and events for the interval 13:00 - 14:00 may be split across the previous and the new set of tasks.
 If you see it becoming a problem then one can schedule re-indexing tasks be run to merge segments together into new segments of an ideal size (in the range of ~500-700 MB per segment).
 See [Segment size optimization](../../operations/segment-optimization.md) for details on how to optimize the segment size.